omalley242/Anubis/README.md

 Anubis is a work-in-progress documentation generator written in Rust.
 Create a documentation website by writing a configuration file and adding comments within your code.
-Using Askama templates for rendering and an extended Markdown format for rich text, Anubis aims to simplify the process of maintaining project documentation.
+Using Tera templates for rendering and an github extended Markdown format for rich text, Anubis aims to simplify the process of maintaining project documentation.

 ---

 ## Features

 - **Code Annotation:** Write custom comments in your source files to document functions, modules, and more.
-- **Custom Templates:** Leverage Askama templates to design and customize your documentation website.
+- **Custom Templates:** Leverage Tera templates to design and customize your documentation website.
 - **Extended Markdown:** Enjoy additional Markdown syntax options to enhance your documentation content.
 - **Configuration Driven:** Use a simple configuration file to control how your documentation is generated.